therealcybersecpro/get-started-with-ai-chat/docs/deploy_customization.md

 ### Setting models, capacity, and deployment SKU

-By default, this template sets the agent model deployment capacity to 80,000 tokens per minute.
+By default, this template sets the chat model deployment capacity to 80,000 tokens per minute.
 For AI Search, the embedding model requires a capacity of 50,000 tokens per minute.
 Due to current Bicep limitations, only the chat model quota is validated when you select a location during `azd up`.
 If you want to change these defaults, set the desired region using `azd env set AZURE_LOCATION <region>` (for example, `eastus`) to bypass quota validation.
 Follow the instructions below to update the model settings before running `azd up`.

-Change the default capacity (in thousands of tokens per minute) of the agent deployment:
+Change the default capacity (in thousands of tokens per minute) of the chat deployment:

 ```shell
 azd env set AZURE_AI_CHAT_DEPLOYMENT_CAPACITY 50